kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 146: Aug 23, 2024</summary>

   ### Today's Progress:
   * Continued working on learning Responsive Web Design on Scrimba which is taught by Kevin Powell.
-(Overall: 29% complete | Starting to Think Responsively: 56%)
+(Overall: 29% complete | Starting to Think Responsively: 56% complete)

   ### Link to work:
   * None